brodbor/azure-sphere-adc-intercore/README.md

 Create an IoT Hub and a device provisioning service.
 Follow stpes 1-5 in this [tutorial](https://docs.microsoft.com/en-us/learn/modules/develop-secure-iot-solutions-azure-sphere-iot-hub/8-exercise-connect-room-environment-monitor)

 ###  Code Configuration
-1. To setup up troubleshooting capabilities for real-time application you’ll need to enable TX-only UART capabilities.
-Putty or Termite can be used  to establish a serial connection with 115200-8-N-1 terminal settings
+1. To setup up troubleshooting capabilities for real-time application you’ll need to enable TX UART capabilities.
+Putty or Termite can be used  to establish a serial connection with 115200-8-N-1 terminal settings.
+Check this [article](https://docs.microsoft.com/en-us/azure-sphere/install/qs-real-time-application?tabs=windows%2Ccliv1&pivots=vs-code) for more details.
 2. In order to load high-level and real-time app to respective cores, we will need to mark application as Partner in launch.json of high-level and real-time (update if you change ComponentId values):
     - Update “AllowedApplicationConnections” to enable communication between cores
 3. Enable Buffer Read/Write (update if you change ComponentId values):